Sergey19861/Action-Handler/LLD.md

 This functionality is designed to repeatedly execute some logic in cases where an error occurs.
 The logic will be executed a certain number of times (set in custom settings) until an error occurs or attempts are over.
-To use this functionality, extend the Action class then override the execute() method with your logic inside.

  - **Purpose and Audience**